 Don’t be intimidated by making your own cake.
-This recipe was simple and I find that baking with pumpkin is very forgiving.
+This recipe is simple and I find that baking with pumpkin is very forgiving.
 Because you can’t really go wrong with pumpkin baked goods.

 It is important that you use cake flour when you make cakes from scratch.
 It gives the cake a tender crumb that you won’t get with all-purpose flour.
 Thankfully, most grocery stores carry cake flour.
 If you don’t want to get in the car to run another errand (I totally understand), you can order cake flour off Amazon.